Channels-DVR-Goodies/extractChannelID/README.md

 If you do, I'll be writing another tool that post-processes a 'Custom Channels' M3U file obtained elsewhere to insert the Channels DVR-specific `tvc-guide-stationid` tag.
-This means that Channels DVR can  associate the M3U playlist channel with a `tvc-guide-stationid` tag automatically with the correct Gracenote Guide data.
+This means that Channels DVR can associate an M3U playlist channel which has a `tvc-guide-stationid` tag automatically with the correct Gracenote Guide data.

 This tool is separate from the tag-insertion tool, as I expect people will want to run the latter